lzha174/csimpy/Readme.md

-xxxxx

-# csimpy
+# CSimpy

-**csimpy** is a C++ coroutine-based discrete event simulation engine inspired by Python's SimPy.
-It enables precise modeling of concurrent processes, resource constraints, and event-driven logic using C++20 coroutines.
+CSimPy is a lightweight C++20 coroutine-based discrete event simulation engine, inspired by SimPy.
+It is designed to model asynchronous workflows and resource contention in a SimPy-style API, bringing familiar concepts into the C++ ecosystem.
+The framework aims to give researchers and students a practical and fun way to explore discrete event simulation with modern C++20 coroutines.

 ---

 ## 📦 Core Components

 ### 1. `CSimpyEnv`
 The simulation environment.
-It tracks:
+It manages:
-- `sim_time`: current simulation time
+- `sim_time`: the current simulation clock
-- `event_queue`: priority queue of scheduled events
+- `event_queue`: a priority queue of scheduled `SimEvent`s
-- Coroutine scheduling and resumption
+- `schedule()`: inserts events into the queue based on their `sim_time`
+- Advances simulation time and process events when triggered

 ### 2. `SimEvent`
 Base class for events.
 Supports: